-Visit Clérigos Tower for an excellent view of Porto - Taste Porto
+Visit Clérigos Tower for an excellent view of Porto

 view clerigos tower

-Given the time period of its construction, it is no easy feat to summit the Clérigos tower.
+Given the time period of its construction, it is no easy feat to summit the Clérigos Tower.
 Don’t expect the speedy lift that whisks you to the top of St Mark’s Campanile in Venice, Italy.
 Certainly, you have to work for this one.
 A total of 240 steep steps lie between you and the magnificent view at the top.
 Along the way, I am also tantalized (more like tortured) with sneak peeks of the city via portholes in the structure.

 Discover Porto's food secrets and have a wonderfully personal experience on our Food & Wine tasting tours